jouni-kantola/learning-wpo/README.md

 ### Compositing

 Handle order of drawing layers, so that page renders correctly.
+Put together painted parts for displaying on screen.

 ## JavaScript optimization